PRX/theworld.org/README.md

 cd theworld.org
 ```

-> By default, development environments will pull API data from the dev staging environemt.
+> By default, development environments will pull API data from the dev staging environment.
 To pull data from the live API, in the `./config` directory, make a copy of `production.json` and rename it to `local.json`.

 Now we need to make sure we are using the the version of _node_ need for the app: